What you need to know about migrating to the Oracle Cloud Infrastructure (OCI)?

 Where will my site/service be hosted?

-As in the current Oracle B2C Service hosted environment, there will be multiple OCI datacenters (https://cloud.oracle.com/regions) available for hosting sites, divided by geographical region.
+As in the current Oracle B2C Service hosted environment, there will be multiple OCI datacenters (https://www.oracle.com/cloud/architecture-and-regions.html) available for hosting sites, divided by geographical region.
 Oracle will make sure that your site is hosted in a region that is closest to your current location.
 Disaster Recovery (DR) datacenters for your service will also be in the region closest to your current location.
+You can find your specific datacenter in Site Information.

 Are there any changes to the terms of my B2C Service contract?